greysonlalonde/sweetpotato/docs/source/usage.rst

 ----------------

 Sweetpotato utilizes the React Native `UI Kitten <https://akveo.github.io/react-native-ui-kitten/>`_ framework for quick and aesthetic system design.
-To enable it, simply import the :mod:`~sweetpotato.settings`, set :data:`sweetpotato.settings.USE_UI_KITTEN`, and use :mod:`sweetpotato.ui_kitten` components.
+To enable it, simply import the :data:`~sweetpotato.config.settings`, set :attr:`~sweetpotato.config.default_settings.Settings.USE_UI_KITTEN`, and use :mod:`~sweetpotato.ui_kitten` components.
 Make sure to read the UI Kitten documentation and set a theme for the :class:`~sweetpotato.app.App` class.

 Example: